Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

-is a set of multipliers with LMI representation which indeed satisfies \eqref{RS::eq::multiplier_set}.
-Moreover, note that any $P \in \Pb(\Vb)$ is nonsingular as a consequence of the minimax theorem of Courant and Fischer as given, e.g., in \cite{HorJoh90}.
+is a set of multipliers which, indeed, satisfies \eqref{RS::eq::multiplier_set} and has an LMI representation.
+Moreover, note that any $P \in \Pb(\Vb)$ is nonsingular as a consequence of the minimax theorem of Courant and Fischer\cite{HorJoh90}.
 As another example let us suppose that $\Vb := \{ vI~:~ v \in [a, b] \}$ for some $a < b$.
 Then it is possible to employ the above set of multipliers for $\Vb$ as well or the commonly used alternative

-which is closely related to the set of so-called D-G scalings.
-Note that for $[a,b] = [0, 1]$ this is exactly the set of multipliers as appearing in Section \ref{SHI::sec::interpretation}.
-Fixing a suitable set of multipliers leads to the following robust analysis result.

-\begin{lemma} Let $G_{ij}$ be the transfer matrices corresponding to \eqref{RS::eq::sys}.
-Then the system \eqref{RS::eq::sys} admits a robust energy gain smaller than $\ga > 0$ if there exist symmetric matrices $X$ and $P \in \Pb(\Vb)$ which satisfy